scoulomb/myk8s/service_deep_dive.md

 This ordering issue is documented here: https://kubernetes.io/docs/concepts/services-networking/service/#discovering-services It is even said: "You can (and almost always should) set up a DNS service for your Kubernetes cluster using an add-on."

+Eventually service DNS name can templatized using Helm values (or OpenShift template parameters) and used as environment variable

 ## Within a container

 It is also possible to target a service inside a container